 Receiving the Pinnacle Foundation Scholarship has been a highlight of my University career.
 Not only has the foundation given me financial support through my Scholarship, sponsored by SHK Asia Pacific, but also the opportunity to meet amazing people, including my mentor, other scholars and members of the foundation.
 The combination of financial and personal support has made my final year of university not only less stressful, but is also helping me prepare for life beyond University and the plethora of opportunities which present themselves to me both during my final year and beyond.

 Canberra ACT Bachelor of Arts/Science

 The Pinnacle Foundation has done more for me than I could ever really put into words.
 Not only have they helped me move away from home and into the city for uni but they have also given me the support and the encouragement to achieve my dreams.
 Not only that but I met one of my closest friends through the Pinnacle Foundation and it is a friendship that I will hold close to me for a long time.
-I hope through the support of Pinnacle I can start my career into the Science community and be a positive role model for younger LGBT+ students.
+I hope through the support of Pinnacle I can start my career into the Science community and be a positive role model for younger LGBTIQ+ students.

 Geelong Vic HSC

 Receiving this scholarship has been the most life changing experience for me, and I am so thankful and happy to be a part of the pinnacle family.
 The pinnacle Foundation provides more than just financial aid, and the sense of community already developing between current scholars, mentors and Pinnacle members is very valuable to me.
-Having a scholarship for me means I am able to focus fully on my studies, and gives me a feeling of pride for being part of the lgbtq+ community.
+Having a scholarship for me means I am able to focus fully on my studies, and gives me a feeling of pride for being part of the LGBTIQ+ community.